-- 8.2 All financial assets held during 2018 are classified as loans and receivables and are non-derivative financial assets with fixed payments and a fixed maturity for which the organisation has the intention and the ability to hold to maturity. - 8.3 With respect to the investment of the cash assets, the risks were managed as set out below.
+- 8.1 In 2019, there were no complex financial instruments entered into by the Supplementary Fund. - 8.2 All financial assets held during 2019 are classified as loans and receivables and are non-derivative financial assets with fixed payments and a fixed maturity for which the organisation has the intention and the ability to hold to maturity. - 8.3 With respect to the investment of the cash assets, the risks were managed as set out below.